• Get Surfshark

 Surfshark vs. Windscribe at a glance

 Windscribe and Surfshark offer key VPN features, like obfuscated servers, split tunneling, and web filters.
-But Surfshark has more servers and packs more features like SmartDNS and an IP rotator, to name a few.
+But Surfshark has more servers and packs more features like rotating IP and 24/7 customer support, to name a few.
 Despite having a free alternative, Windscribe's paid version costs more in the long term.

 Note: the comparison tests were made on August 22, 2023.
 Keep in mind that speed test results may vary on any given day.